DerwenAI/kglab/README.md

   * quality assurance (e.g., axioms)
   * managing a mix of namespaces
   * serialization to/from multiple formats
+  * parallel processing across a cluster
   * interactive visualization
   * queries
   * graph algorithms
-  * inference, transitivity, etc.
+  * transitivity and other forms of enriching a graph
-  * embedding
+  * embedding (deep learning integration)
+  * inference (e.g., PSL, Bayesian Networks, Causal, MLN, etc.)
   * other ML integrations

 The **kglab** library provides a reasonably "Pythonic" abstraction layer